 Kings College School Wimbledon Cast, 2000 (JAY) (1 / 5) This is a pleasant, competent, totally undistinguished recording.
 The young cast is enthusiastic, but the El Gallo, Andrew Nicolaides, is vocally weak, while Ian Goodman and Mark Lowe sound far too young to be playing the fathers.
 As Matt and Luisa, Robin Chalk and Amber Sinclair are reasonably good; still, this is the most unsatisfying recording of this score, and one of the least necessary cast albums ever.
 [Note: The Fantasticks was televised in 1964, starring Susan Watson, John Davidson, and Ricardo Montalban, and a movie version was released in 2000, starring Jean Louisa Kelly, Joey McIntyre, Jonathon Morris,and Joel Grey, but neither yielded a commercially released audio recording.] — D.B.

 Off-Broadway Cast, 2006 (Ghostlight) (4 / 5) The original production of The Fantasticks closed in 2002, after 42 years and 17,162 performances, partly a victim of changing real estate values in Greenwich Village.
-The show returned only four years later at a Midtown theater, where it continues to run as of this writing.
+The show returned only four years later at a Midtown theater.
 In addition to being delightful in its own right, the 2006 cast album is a valuable record of the politically corrected lyrics that are now part of the standard licensed edition.
 Unsurprisingly, the biggest changes involve “It Depends on What You Pay,” which previously made extensive comic use of the word “rape” (in the sense of “abduction”).
-The new lyrics strain a bit to find replacement words for rape — but we live in 2016, folks, so the change was necessary, and the basic charm of the piece is not disturbed.
+The new lyrics strain a bit to find replacement words for rape — but the rewrite was felt necessary due to changing sensibilities, and the basic charm of the piece is not disturbed.
 The outstanding member of the 2006 cast is Santino Fontana, now a Broadway (and television) star; he brings a real tenderness to the role of Matt, the young lover, along with his fine vocal technique.
 As Luisa, the light of his life, Sara Jean Ford doesn’t have Rita Gardner’s daffy charm, but she lends a feisty quality to the character that’s quite appealing.
 Other company members of note are Burke Moses as a nicely overripe El Gallo, and Martin Vidnovic and Leo Burmester, a solid pair of vaudevillians, as the fathers.
 Providing an extra touch of authenticity is “Thomas Bruce” — Tom Jones, using a stage name — in the role of Henry, the old actor.
 Like the 1993 recording, there are too many dialogue sequences here, but still, this version can confidently stand up to the 1960 original.
-There’s one intriguing extra: “Have You Ever Been to China?”, a duet for Luisa and El Gallo that was cut following a 1959 staging at Barnard College, and replaced with “Round and Round.”
+There’s one intriguing extra: “Have You Ever Been to China?”, a duet for Luisa and El Gallo that was cut following a 1959 staging at Barnard College and replaced with “Round and Round.”
 The latter song is vastly superior, but the former is fun to hear. — D.B.